Higher Siegel--Weil formula for unitary groups: the non-singular terms: Moduli of hermitian shtukas

 \begin{proof} We first treat the case $n=1$.
 Let $\Nm_{X'/X}: \Pic_{X'}\to \Pic_{X}$ be the norm map.
 Then $\Bun_{U(1)}\cong \Nm^{-1}_{X'/X}(\om_{X})$, hence it is a torsor under $\Prym(X'/X)=\ker(\Nm_{X'/X})$.
 Moreover, $\Sht_{U(1)}^r$ fits into a Cartesian square

 with the bottom horizontal map sending $D \mapsto \Cal{O}(D - \sigma D )$.
 If $X'$ is geometrically connected, then the stack $\Prym(X'/X)$ has two connected components, and by a result of Wirtinger, explained in \cite[\S 2]{Mum71}, the bottom horizontal map lands in the identity component if and only if $r$ is even.
-If $X'$ is geometrically disconnected (i.e. it is either $X \coprod X$ or $X_{k'}$), then we have $\pi_0(\Prym(X'/X)_{\ol{k}}) \cong \Z$, the Lang map lands in the identity component, and the bottom horizontal map hits the identity component if and only if $r$ is even.
+If $X'$ is geometrically disconnected (i.e. it is either $X \coprod X$ or $X_{k'}$), then we have $\pi_0(\Prym(X'/X)_{\ol{k}}) \cong \Z$, the Lang map lands in (therefore surjects onto, by Lang's Theorem) the identity component, and the bottom horizontal map hits the identity component if and only if $r$ is even.
 This shows that, in all cases, $\Sht_{U(1)}^r$ is empty if and only if $r$ is odd.